cuongkane/blog/public/posts/2024/05/django_project_architecture.md

 - Coupling to unmanaged dependencies (out-of-process dependencies that the service doesn't fully control) can create challenges.
 At some point, you might want to replace Redis with another system (like [KeyDB](https://github.com/Snapchat/KeyDB)).
-However, making this switch requires significant effort because many parts of your codebase (utils, views, models, etc.) call Redis directly and also have corresponding mock setups in unit tests.
+However, making this switch requires significant effort because many parts of your codebase (utils, views, models,...) call Redis directly and also have corresponding mock setups in unit tests.
 This widespread dependency can stop you from migrating.

 ## Literature Review